siqirua/tp/docs/team/sinhavedant.md

 * **Contributions to the UG**:
   * to be added
-  * Here I will add my contribution to the UG by Monday
+  * Here I will add my contribution to the UG after we fill the form on the CS2101 side so that it is the same as that.

 * **Contributions to the DG**:
   * To be added